dieselfox1/fincommerce/plugins/fincommerce/client/blocks/readme.txt

 #### Bug Fixes

-- Fix a bug in WordPress 5.9 in which changing quantity doesn't work inside Cart and Mini Cart blocks. ([8297](https://github.com/dieselfox1/fincommerce-blocks/pull/8356))
+- Fix a bug in finpress 5.9 in which changing quantity doesn't work inside Cart and Mini Cart blocks. ([8297](https://github.com/dieselfox1/fincommerce-blocks/pull/8356))
 - Mini Cart block: Fix the drawer content height to allow the checkout button to be visible. ([8297](https://github.com/dieselfox1/fincommerce-blocks/pull/8351))

 = 9.4.2 - 2023-01-26 =